Caphyon/advinst-github-action/README.md

 ### aip-commands

 Additional Advanced Installer arguments passed along with the package build command.
 E.g. SetVersion 1.2.3.
 For a complete list of supported commands see the [edit commands](https://www.advancedinstaller.com/user-guide/command-line-editing.html).

+***IMPORTANT: The the changes made to the AIP file through the edit commands are available only during the pipeline.
+They will not be stored.***

 ## Exmaples